cdli-gh/conjoint-parsing/data/Readme.md

 ## `scripts/`

+- `Synthy.py`
+	takes a CDLI-CoNLL corpus and generates synthetic training data by randomly replacing words that are morphologically equivalent note that the syntactic structure remains untouched.
+Do not evaluate against data taken as input to Synthy.
+	On royal corpus, about 50% of all words are being replaced.

 - `Slotty.py`
 	small script to augment MTAAC morphology annotations to ETCSRI-style morphology annotations: infer slot information (see below) tested for mtaac-morph.feats (manual MTAAC annotations), royal.feats (converted Ur-III subset from ETCSRI) and full.feats (automatic annotation of the MTAAC Ur-III corpus, trained on MTAAC and the royal subcorpus)